nigeltao/qoir/README.md

 For example, PNG/fpng encodes faster (1.138x) than QOIR but produces larger (1.234x) files and decodes slower (0.536x) than QOIR.

-For example, JPEG-XL Lossless produces smaller files (0.613x) but encodes slower (0.003x) and decodes slower (0.017x) than QOIR.
-Inverting those last two numbers give QOIR encoding 296x faster and decoding 60x faster than JPEG-XL Lossless (using its default options).
+For example, JPEG-XL Lossless at its default encoder options produces smaller files (0.613x) but encodes slower (0.003x) and decodes slower (0.017x) than QOIR.
+Inverting those last two numbers give QOIR encoding 296x faster and decoding 60x faster than JPEG-XL Lossless (using its "effort = 7" option).

 The conclusion isn't that QOIR is always better or worse than any other format.
 It's all trade-offs.
 However, **QOIR has the fastest decode speed listed** and